-Field Explanation Recording Determines whether the Log Server records the ticks for this unit, or not.
-If the Recording checkbox is checked, the field displays Recording, and the ticks are recorded.
-If the Recording checkbox is not checked, the field displays Paused , and the ticks are not recorded.
+Field Explanation ID / State Shows the ID number of the device and determines whether the Log Server records the ticks for this unit, or not.
+If the ID checkbox is checked, the State field displays Recording, and the ticks are recorded.
+If the ID checkbox is not checked, the State field displays Paused , and the ticks are not recorded.
 Note: Even though a unit is not the currently selected one, if its Recording checkbox is checked, the Log Server will still record its ticks.
-Address This is the IP Address or DNS name that was given to the unit when it was added to the Log Server (see Configure , page 215).
-Port This is the Access Port number assigned to the unit (see Configure, page 215).
-Connection ◆ If the Log Server is connected to the unit, this field displays Connected. ◆ If the Log Server is not connected, this field displays Waiting.
+Address This is the IP Address or DNS name that was given to the unit when it was added to the Log Server (see Configure , page 225).
+Port This is the Access Port number assigned to the unit (see Configure , page 225).
+Connection If the Log Server is connected to the unit, this field displays Connected.
+If the Log Server is not connected, this field displays Waiting.
 This means that the Log Server's MAC address has not been set properly.
-It needs to be set on the Device Management Date/Time page (see page 173).
-Days This field displays the number of days that the unit's log events are to be kept in the Log Server's database before expiration (see Configure , page 215).
-Description This field displays the descriptive information given for the unit when it was added to the Log Server (see Configure , page 215).
+It needs to be set on the Device Management Date/Time page (see page 183).
+Days This field displays the number of days that the unit's log events are to be kept in the Log Server's database before expiration (see Configure , page 225).
+Description This field displays the descriptive information given for the unit when it was added to the Log Server (see Configure , page 225).